davidtchiu/davidtchiu.github.io/teaching/cs455/lab.pplsoft/index.md

 - [university.db](university.db)

 #### Browse your Database!
 Start by downloading the database file, and open it up in [DB Browser](https://sqlitebrowser.org/) or [Antares](https://antares-sql.app/).
-Open the `university.db` file that is provided to you, and browse its contents to gauge the schema and where all the data is stored.
+Open the `university.db` file that is provided to you, and browse its contents to gauge the schema and where all the data is stored.<br/><br/>

 <img src="universitySchema.png"/>